Naples and Amalfi Coast Travel Tips

 - Though you definitely want to pack one or two dress-to-impress evening outfits, be sure to review the X Days In Y Packing List for clothing, apparel and gadget ideas that will help you get through the active parts of the day with the utmost comfort and safety.
 I also recommend packing something warm for the evening if you’ll be staying in any hilltop villages, even in the summer months.

-Pro Tip: some Amalfi Coast beaches are rocky, making walking to the waterline and standing in the water a bit uncomfortable.
+Some Amalfi Coast beaches are rocky, making walking to the waterline and standing in the water a bit uncomfortable.
 It is best to pack reef shoes or sandals, especially if traveling with children.

-When is the best time to Visit the Amalfi Coast?
+When is the Best Time to Visit the Amalfi Coast?

 I’ll start from the end: avoid traveling to the Amalfi Coast in July and August!
 During the height of summer, not only do international tourists invade the coast, but some Italian families join the party as well.
 The coastal road, slow-going in “normal months” as it is, becomes heavily congested with cars and tour buses, adding not only extra time to the drive and the hunt for a parking spot but also extra stress.
 Moreover, the tiny villages, tourist attractions, and beaches are all super cramped – taking away so much of the charm of the Amalfi Coast.